mxfriend/osc/README.md

   console.log(message.address, message.args);
 });

+// subscribe to incoming OSC bundles; if this event isn't handled
+// explicitly, the OSC port will iterate over the bundle elements
+// recursively and emit a `message` event for each `OSCMessage`
+// the bundle contains
-// subscribe to incoming OSC bundles osc.on('bundle', (bundle: OSCBundle) => {
+osc.on('bundle', (bundle: OSCBundle) => {
   console.log(bundle.timetag, bundle.elements);
 });